aadityasaraiya/aadityasaraiya.github.io/_posts/2018-08-07- Kinect Fusion for 3-D reconstruction_part1.md

 #videocredit: tedtalks
 ---

 Hello, world!
 This is the second blog post in a series of posts talking about my GSoC 2018 project.
 The focus of this post is on Kinect Fusion and the principles behind 3-D reconstruction.
-To the new readers, thanks a lot for reading my post.
+To the new readers, thanks for reading my post.
 You can refer to my [first blog post](https://aadityasaraiya.github.io//blog/2018/07/16/GSoC_2018_with_ROS_Industrial/) in this series in order to understand the flow of things in a better manner.

 <!--more-->